artsy/hokusai/docs/Getting_Started.md

 hokusai remote history --production
 ```

-10) Deploy changes to the Kubernetes staging stack
+10) Deploy changes to the Kubernetes staging environment

 Create a new commit and push it to the remote repo with `hokusai local push` as before.